KDE/kde-builder/doc/getting-started/kde-projects-and-selection.md

     - attica
     - akonadi

-# Other modules as necessary...
+# Other projects as necessary...
 project kdesupport:
   ...
 ```